 Different companies run their businesses in different ways, even when they’re in the same industry, and bring their own management styles and policies with them to a merger.
 An important part of any merger is reconciling these differences in policy to ensure the newly merged entity operates as efficiently as possible, and to avoid potential legal or financial problems that might arise due to employees following the wrong policies.

 When two companies merge, they bring all their staff with them into the merger.
-And while many staff members will be necessary to ensure continued functioning of the newly merged company, there will also necessarily be many staff who are redundant or unnecessary.
+And while many staff members will be necessary to ensure the continued functioning of the newly merged company, there will also necessarily be many staff members who are redundant or unnecessary.
 Restructuring your company after the merger is important to both fill gaps that may exist in your company’s new structure, as well as eliminating unnecessary labor costs from redundant employees.

 In the case where one or both companies are corporations, it’s important to ensure that any shareholders in both companies are adequately compensated for the merger and that their interests are preserved.
 This either means ensuring anyone who held stock in the pre-merger companies receives an equivalent amount of stock in the newly merged company, or compensating them for the deprivation of property, depending on how the merger is structured.